jimmyturnip/20211004-water-of-the-ages-5e/session-02.md

 # Session 2

-*Summary*: The caravan sets off into the Alluvial Sand Wastes following the Urik road.
+*Summary:* The caravan sets off into the Alluvial Sand Wastes following the Urik road.
 During the nights, they talk about the ghosts of their past, and their dreams for the future.
 After a few days of arduous travel, they arrive at Silver Spring, an oasis ruled by an elf tribe.
 The elves offer a warm welcome, but this is merely a ruse, as the chieftain blackmails the adventurers into dealing with a traitorous lieutenant.

 **Date**: 2021-10-10
 **System**: D&D 5e